kiliansinger/codetricks/01-welcome.md

 ## Things to do First

-First download the zip file and unpack it: [codetrick.zip](codetricks.zip)
+If you have not already done so, download the zip file and unpack it: [codetrick.zip](codetricks.zip)

 For all tricks we see here, we need an editor.
 Install vscode from:
 [https://code.visualstudio.com/](https://code.visualstudio.com/)